Steve Cohen (politician): Environment

 Cohen is a member of the Congressional Progressive Caucus.
 He supports environmental conservation.
 He opposed a resolution that would bar the EPA from regulating emissions, and opposes allowing offshore drilling.
 He also supports the expansion of public transportation and train lines.

 Cohen has said there are several more animal species that should be classified as endangered and thus receive protection.
 He believes outdoor classroom experiences should be expanded through massive federal funding.

 Healthcare

 Cohen believes adequate healthcare is a basic right and has opposed any cuts to healthcare funding.
 He has voted several times to extend healthcare coverage through federal funding.

 On May 10, 2012, at a House subcommittee hearing on asbestos trust transparency legislation, Cohen described plaintiff's attorneys who contacted him about the illness of his friend Warren Zevon as "parasites."
 He said that Zevon—who died from asbestos-related cancer—did not seek a lawyer and did not want damages.
 In spite of Cohen's feelings, he spoke against the bill.

+Immigration

+In June 2017, Cohen voted against the No Sanctuary for Criminals Act, which would have penalized jurisdictions that limit cooperation with federal immigration enforcement and expanded mandatory detention requirements.